Louise-Fernando/Louise-Fernando/README.md

 ## Language & Skills
-SwiftUI – Build modern and declarative UIs for iOS SwiftData – Handle persistence in iOS apps
+- SwiftUI – Build modern and declarative UIs for iOS
+- SwiftData – Handle persistence in iOS apps
-C Programming – Strong foundation in low-level programming Object-Oriented Programming (OOP) – Modular, reusable design patterns
+- C Programming – Strong foundation in low-level programming
+- Object-Oriented Programming (OOP) – Modular, reusable design patterns
+- MVVM

 ## 👋 About Me
 I’m a passionate software engineer and student driven by curiosity and the desire to create impactful digital experiences.